-If you or someone in your family has had problems with blood clots, talk to your provider about getting a blood test to see if you have a thrombophilia.
+If you or someone in your family like your parent, brother or sister has had problems with blood clots, talk to your provider.
+Blood clots may run in your family.
+You may also talk to your provider about getting a blood test to see if you have a thrombophilia.
 This is a health condition that increases your chances of making abnormal blood clots.
 Some pregnant women with thrombophilias need treatment with medicines called blood thinners.
 They stop clots from getting bigger and prevent new clots from forming.

 Risk factors for blood clots include:

-- Having certain health conditions, like a thrombophilia, disseminated intravascular coagulation (also called DIC), high blood pressure, diabetes or being overweight or obese.
-DIC causes blood clots to form in small blood vessels and can lead to serious bleeding.
-Certain pregnancy and childbirth complications (like placenta accreta), surgery, sepsis (blood infection) and cancer can cause DIC.
+- Having certain health conditions, like a thrombophilia, high blood pressure, diabetes or being overweight or obese.
 A family history of blood clotting problems also increases your chances of blood clots.

 - Smoking.
 Smoking damages the lining of blood vessels, which can cause blood clots to form.